-New recommendations include all MMU recommendations that were reported for the first time in the 2019 State of the Market Report for PJM or in any of the three quarterly state of the market reports that were published in 2019.
+New recommendations include all MMU recommendations that were reported for the first time in the 2020 State of the Market Report for PJM or in any of the three quarterly state of the market reports that were published in 2020.

-For a complete list of MMU recommendations, see the 2019 State of the Market Report for PJM, Vol II, Section 2, Recommendations, Complete List of Current MMU Recommendations.
+For a complete list of MMU recommendations, see the 2020 State of the Market Report for PJM, Vol II, Section 2, Recommendations.